cfe-lab/CFEIntact/docs/workflow.md

 ## Preparation

+Before analyzing a sequence, HIVIntact does some initial preprocessing that is used later in the analysis.

+### Alignment to Reference

+For each input sequence, HIVIntact uses the `mafft` software to align it to its subtype sequence.
+This operation is repeated with the reverse complement (RC) of the input sequence to determine if the fit is better.
+If the RC provides a better alignment, HIVIntact uses it instead.
+This ensures that the direction in which the original sequence is read does not affect the analysis.

+The alignment is global, and it never fails.

+### ORF Detection

+(TODO: describe the logic)

+Detection never fails, but it can output ORFs that have a length of 0.

+The outputs from this procedure are used to produce the `orfs.json` file.

+### BLAST Analysis

+Optionally, HIVIntact calls the NCBI's `blastn` program to obtain alignment data that is region-based, as opposed to the global alignment provided by `mafft`.

+# HIVIntact workflow

+## Preparation

 When HIVIntact starts analysing a particular sequence it performs some initial preprocessing, results of which are only used later.